 Well done, your purchase was successful!
 You can now manage your new .btc domain by clicking Account in the top right corner.
 There are two tabs available, Basic and Advanced.

-You can also purchase another one by creating a new account in your Hiro wallet and repeating the steps with that new STX address.
+You can also purchase another one by creating a new account in your Leather wallet (formerly Hiro) and repeating the steps with that new STX address.

 Select Account in the top right-hand corner, and you will be redirected to a page where you can click Sign Out to disconnect your wallet from the website — this is good practice to follow in Web 3.0!